prosperReigns/alx-system_engineering-devops/0x02-shell_redirections/README.md

 ## 16-whatsnext

-A program that displays file with root lines and the next three lines after the root
+A program that displays file with root lines and the next three lines after the root in /etc/passwd

+## 17-hidethisword

+This program scans through all the files in /etc/passwd directory and filter all files without the word "bin" and prints its out